arpitbbhayani/articles/blogs/big-number-arithmetic-python.md

 ![representation of 1152921504606846976 in a pythonic way](https://user-images.githubusercontent.com/4745789/71915782-7a078e80-31a2-11ea-8da6-6e86197ad5a7.png)

-I have created a [demo REPL]((https://repl.it/@arpitbbhayani/super-long-int?language=python3)) that will output how python is storing integers internally and creates reference points for all struct members like `ob_size`, `ob_refcount`, etc.
+I have created a [demo REPL]((https://repl.it/@arpitbbhayani/super-long-int?language=python3)) that will output the way python is storing integers internally and also has reference to struct members like `ob_size`, `ob_refcount`, etc.

 # Operations on super long integers